uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 See ChangeLog for changes to this version.

 == ChangeLog ==
+= 3.0 =
+* New: Weaver Xtreme 3.0 compatibility
+* New: Added style= to [login]
+* Tweak: Minor changes to option order in some tabs
+* Update: update for WP 4.6 compatibility check
+* Fix: PHP 7 compatibility tweaks

 = 2.1.3 =
 * New: Weaver Xtreme now requires WP 4.5 - seriously, you should not run old versions of WP!
 * Fix: show per post options for custom post types now works correctly